 Permits to Shoot from a Standing Vehicle

-A permit to hunt or shoot from a standing vehicle that is parked off the road may be issued to licensed hunters who:
+A permit to hunt or shoot on private property from a standing vehicle that is parked off the road may be issued to licensed hunters who:

-Individuals hunting with a permit to hunt or shoot from a motor vehicle must mark the vehicle being used for the purpose of hunting either with handicapped license plates issued by the Motor Vehicle Commission or by displaying a sign provided by Fish and Wildlife in the rear window of the vehicle being used.
+Individuals hunting with a permit to hunt or shoot from a motor vehicle must mark the vehicle from which they are hunting either with handicapped license plates issued by the Motor Vehicle Commission or by displaying a notice provided by Fish and Wildlife in the rear window of this vehicle.

 Deer Road-kill Permits

 Deer accidentally killed by motor vehicles may be possessed only for private consumption by obtaining a free permit from the local police department or from a Fish and Wildlife regional law enforcement office.
 The permit authorizes only possession of the meat and is valid only for 90 days.
 The possession of all other parts such as antlers, under terms of this permit, are expressly prohibited.
 Wrapped venison packages must be labeled with the permit number.

 Fish and Wildlife may issue permits to dog handlers who possess a certified tracking dog for the daytime or nighttime search and recovery of deer lost by a hunter during any legal deer hunting season.
 Minimum certification: UBT-1 from United Blood Trackers, Inc., or the equivalent from another recognized tracking dog organization.
 A photo of each certified dog must accompany the application.
 Each handler must possess a valid New Jersey hunting license for the current year.
 For more information on obtaining a permit, go to: NJFishandWildlife.com/deer_trackingdog.htm.
 See also Dogs, Hunting and Training, General Hunting Regulations.